Djojo77/Paint_JS/README.md

 # Paint_JS
-cheap JS version of paint for educational uses
+cheap JS version of paint for educational purposes